Can’t make it to Philly? Here’s an authentic Philly cheesesteak recipe instead.

 - 2 tablespoons neutral vegetable oil, such as canola

-- Heat the oil in a wide-bottomed skillet over medium heat, preferably cast iron.
+- Heat the oil in a large skillet over medium heat, preferably cast iron.

 - Add the onions and 1/4 teaspoon kosher salt and cook, stirring frequently, until translucent and lightly browned, about 10 to 12 minutes.

-- Take the onions out of the pan and set them aside on a dish.
-Increase the heat to medium high.
+- Take the fried onions out of the pan and set them aside on a dish.
+Increase the burner to medium-high heat.
 Add the steak, 1 teaspoon kosher salt, and about 20 turns fresh black pepper.
 Cook for about 3 minutes, turning the beef occasionally.
 Stir the onions back into the beef when the steak looks about halfway done.